 |Low-Profile or Louvered Roof Vent|

 The most common type of roof vent is probably the low profile roof vent.
 Also referred to as “louvered vents” these vents have a low profile and feature a slant-back design to guard against weather infiltration especially in steep-slope applications.
-They often available in either aluminum or galvanized steel and can provide between 50 and 60 square inches of net free ventilating are (NFA) per vent.
+They are often available in either aluminum or galvanized steel and can provide between 50 and 60 square inches of net free area (NFA) per vent.
 Installation is relatively easy as most include pre-drilled holes for nailing.

 Multiple low profile roof vents must be installed on the roof according to the square foot size of the attic.
 Under 1,000 square feet of attic space requires only 4 vents while a 3000 square foot attic can require as many as 12.

 The low profile vent is usually installed on the back roof to minimize any unsightly appearance they may cause.
 The color of the vent can often be matched to the color of the roof depending on the manufacturer that is chosen.

 |Ridge Vent At The Peak Of The Roof|